Your Kids – And You – Will Love These Day Trip Ideas In And Around New Jersey

 lsc.org

-The kids will get hands-on experience with electricity, scale the Infinity Climber, crawl through the Touch Tunnel and see a show in the biggest planetarium in the western hemisphere.
-Through May, children can play in the world of Curious George.
+The kids will get hands-on experience with electricity, bounce around an Infinity Climber, crawl through the Touch Tunnel, and see a show in the biggest planetarium in the western hemisphere.
+The newest display is the 40-foot-long, 13-foot-high SUE T-Rex skeleton, and the Izzo Family Touch Tank is now open.

 MACCULLOCH HALL